About the event

 Panel session: Reflections from the North Devon Marine Pioneer Steering Group

-Roger Covey (Natural England), Andrew Austen (Devon County Council); Sarah Young (WWF-UK); Andy Bell (North Devon Biosphere); Sofiya Stoyanova (Defra); Chrissie Ingle (Marine Pioneer Coordinator, North Devon Council); Aisling Lannin (Marine Management Organisation); Elizabeth West (Devon and Severn Inshore Fisheries & Conservation Authority)
+Roger Covey (Natural England), Andrew Austen (North Devon Council); Sarah Young (WWF-UK); Andy Bell (North Devon Biosphere); Sofiya Stoyanova (Defra); Chrissie Ingle (Marine Pioneer Coordinator, North Devon Council); Aisling Lannin (Marine Management Organisation); Elizabeth West (Devon and Severn Inshore Fisheries & Conservation Authority)

 14.30am – 17.15pm